logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/configure-web-service-settings/_index.md

 1. Proxy: Defines a manual proxy server.

-    **Remember:** To specify that the proxy is not in use, simply do not call configure web service settings with proxy settings in your test procedures.
+{{<remember>}} To specify that the proxy is not in use, simply do not call configure web service settings with proxy settings in your test procedures.

     -   JSON string for manual proxy settings must be defined as follows.